hotequil/hotequil/README.md

 ![Hotequil's GitHub top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=hotequil&langs_count=1000&layout=compact)

 > Ideas and only ideas can illuminate the darkness.
-(Ludwig von Mises)

 <!--
 **hotequil/hotequil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.